-- The GISIS15 maritime security database should be used to identify the port facility.
-This information is also mandatory if the security information is to be reported in the pre-arrival information. - The GISIS code consists of the LOCODE plus a 4-digit code separated with a dash.
-However, only the last 4 digits following the LOCODE should be provided to SSN. - It is crucial that the proper GISIS code is provided since the information is meant to be communicated to other Member States16. - Specific arrangements can be implemented in the user interface to facilitate the identification of the port facility (e.g. dropdown list with terminal names).
+- The GISIS20 maritime security database should be used to identify the port facility.
+This information is also mandatory if the security information is to be reported in the pre-arrival information. - The GISIS code consists of the 5-digit LOCODE plus a 4-digit port facility code separated with a dash.
+Both codes should be provided to SSN. - It is crucial that the proper GISIS code is provided since the information is meant to be communicated to other Member States21. - Specific arrangements can be implemented in the user interface to facilitate the identification of the port facility (e.g. dropdown list with terminal names).